truenas/middleware/docs/userguide/freenas_quick.rst

 #.
 Backup Configuration: Once you have tested your configuration, be sure to back it up.
 Go to :menuselection:`System --> General` and click the "Save Config"
    button.
 Your browser will provide an option to save a copy of the configuration database.
 You should **backup your configuration whenever you make configuration changes and always before upgrading FreeNAS®**.

+The rest of this Guide

+.. note:: it is important to use the GUI (or the Console Setup menu) for all configuration changes.
+FreeNAS® uses a configuration database to store its settings.
+While it is possible to use the command line to modify your configuration, changes made at the command line are not written to the configuration database.
+This means that any changes made at the command line will not persist after a reboot and will be overwritten by the values in the configuration database during an upgrade.